A Better Phonetic Alphabet

 Phonemes

-Tomer then recorded each phoneme with his voice and created a dataset.
+Tomer recorded each phoneme with his voice and created a dataset for subsequent similarity analysis.

 How we hear